 AGLE-102 contains COL7 protein as well as COL7A1 mRNA, which in preclinical models stimulates recessive DEB cells (cannot make any COL7) to produce COL7.
 AGLE-102 has the potential to induce functional regeneration and organization of complex tissue structures in DEB and EB patients that can potentially accelerate and enhance healing, reduce scarring, and improve overall cosmesis (McBride et al. 2018).
 In addition, AGLE-102 is non-immunogenic and carries the immunomodulating and anti-inflammatory properties of MSCs.
-Aegle’s IND for DEB has been cleared by the FDA and we expect to initiate a clinical trial of topically applied AGLE-102 in DEB patients by 2023.
+Aegle’s IND for DEB has been cleared by the FDA and we expect to initiate a clinical trial of topically applied AGLE-102 in DEB patients in early 2024.

 In addition to DEB, Aegle’s IND for severe second-degree burns has been cleared by the FDA.
-A Phase 1 trial (NCT05078385) titled “A Pilot Safety Study of Mesenchymal Stem Cell Derived Extracellular Vesicles for the Treatment of Burn Wounds” was recently opened for enrollment.
+A Phase 1 trial (NCT05078385) titled “A Pilot Safety Study of Mesenchymal Stem Cell Derived Extracellular Vesicles for the Treatment of Burn Wounds” is currently enrolling participants.
 This trial is planned to enroll a total of 10 patients and will evaluate accelerated healing, scarring, hair growth, re-pigmentation, and wound progression in severe second degree burn patients.
 This trial is funded by a grant from the Department of Defense.
 More information regarding this trial can be found on ClinicalTrials.gov.